 Solving DSGE Models - When Local Approximations Fail

 This paper studies the effect of persistent growth risks on the solution accuracy of dynamic stochastic general equilibrium models.
-We find that whenever the economy is exposed to risks with long-lasting effects a local Taylor-expansion based solution method does not suffice.
-In particular, this affects asset pricing quantities and welfare implications.
-We compare perturbed solutions for various economies with solutions obtained with a projection algorithm.
-It is shown that besides slightly misstating macroeconomic moments a perturbed solution strongly understates the mean risk-free rate and the wealth consumption ratio.
+We compare the reliability of perturbation and projection based solution methods for various model economies.
+We find that a perturbation based solution method does not suffice whenever the economy is exposed to risks with long-lasting effects.
+Besides slightly misstating macroeconomic moments the perturbation based solution strongly understates the mean risk-free rate and the wealth-consumption ratio.
 Further, we identify parameters driving the approximation error and compare different degrees of approximation.
-Finally, we show that a Chebyshev projection does a better job at approximating asset pricing and welfare quantities than a Taylor-expansion even for low order polynomials.
+We show that projection methods do a better job at approximating asset pricing and welfare quantities than perturbation methods even for low order polynomials.

 Keywords: Growth risks, DSGE models, solution methods